eecs493staff/eecs493staff.github.io/docs/a5-artist-search/README.md

 Watch this video for an overview of this assignment: [https://youtu.be/C4ekC9MYN9M](https://youtu.be/C4ekC9MYN9M)

-*Remark: The search results from the video may not be up to date.
-Please refer to the screenshots below for more recent, accurate results.*
+*Remark: The search results from the video may not be what you get.
+To determine whether your results are correct, please see the [FAQ](#should-our-search-results-match-exactly-the-ones-in-the-spec) section.*

 ## Grading Breakdown